Forward thinking & strategic quality management

 1. Internal processes

-A comprehensive quality management program is based on real evidence from within your organisation.
+A strategic quality management program is based on real evidence from within your organisation.

 With the key aim being to diagnose the possible reasons why things can go wrong, having a detailed quality management plan in place shines the spotlight on internal processes in an attempt to debug the root cause of the issues.